A stable and efficient financial system is essential for sustained economic growth and rising living standards.

 - helping to develop and implement policy.

-This issue of the Financial System Review reflects the Bank’s judgment that the high level of household indebtedness and housing market imbalances remain the most important vulnerabilities.
+This issue of the Financial System Review reflects the Bank’s judgment that high household indebtedness and housing market imbalances remain the most important vulnerabilities.
+While these vulnerabilities remain elevated, policy measures continue to improve the resilience of the financial system.
+A third vulnerability highlighted in the FSR concerns cyber threats to an interconnected financial system.

 Provision of Liquidity to the Financial System